The 9 Best Ways to Test Blood Sugar Levels

 The thyroid is, in a way, the driver of your metabolism.
 When blood sugar gets out of control and insulin levels rise, stress is placed on the liver.
 The liver has an important job of assisting in the conversion of thyroid hormone into its active form, T3.

 When T3 levels drop due to blood sugar dysregulation, this slows the metabolism and makes it even more difficult for the cells to burn sugar.
-This leads to a viscous cycle of blood sugar imbalance and thyroid hormone disruption, a perfect storm for metabolic diseases (12).
+This leads to a vicious cycle of blood sugar imbalance and thyroid hormone disruption, a perfect storm for metabolic diseases (12).

 Therefore, it is imperative to correct thyroid issues if you would like to stabilize blood sugar.
 Paradoxically, it is imperative to assist your body in stabilizing blood sugar if you would like to resolve thyroid issues.